Guernsey: Economy

 Financial services, such as banking, fund management, and insurance, account for about 37% of GDP.
 Tourism, manufacturing, and horticulture, mainly tomatoes and cut flowers, especially freesias, have been declining.
 Light tax and death duties make Guernsey a popular offshore finance centre for private-equity funds.

 Guernsey does not have a Central Bank and it issues its own sterling coinage and banknotes.
 UK coinage and (English, Scottish and Northern Irish-faced) banknotes also circulate freely and interchangeably.
 Total island investment funds, used to fund pensions and future island costs, amount to £2.7billion as at June 2016.
 The island issued a 30-year bond in December 2015 for £330m, its first bond in 80 years.
 The island has been given a credit rating of AA-/A-1+ with a stable outlook from Standard & Poor's.

-Guernsey has the official ISO 3166-1 alpha-2 code GG and the official ISO 3166-1 alpha-3 code GGY; market data vendors, such as Reuters, will report products related to Guernsey using the alpha-3 code.
+Guernsey has the official ISO 3166-1 alpha-2 code GG and the official ISO 3166-1 alpha-3 code GGY; vendors of economic and financial information, such as Reuters, will report products related to Guernsey using the alpha-3 code.

 In March 2016 there were over 32,291 people employed in Guernsey with 4,864 being self-employed and 2,453 employing businesses.
-19.6% work in the finance industry and median earnings were £31,215.
+19.6% worked in the finance industry and median earnings were £31,215.

 Infrastructure

-Public services, such as water, wastewater, the two main harbours and the airport are still owned and controlled by the States of Guernsey.
-The electricity, and postal services have been commercialised by the States and are now operated by companies wholly owned by the States of Guernsey.
+Public services, such as water, wastewater, the two main harbours and the airport are owned and controlled by the States of Guernsey.

+Electricity, and postal services have been commercialised and are now operated by companies Guernsey Electricity and Guernsey Post which are wholly owned by the States of Guernsey.

 Gas is supplied by an independent private company.

-In 1998, Guernsey and Jersey jointly formed the Channel Islands Electricity Grid to operate and manage the submarine cables between Europe and the Channel Islands.
+In 1998, Guernsey and Jersey jointly formed the Channel Islands Electricity Grid to operate and manage the submarine cables between continental Europe and the Channel Islands.
 The installation of these cables was originally to provide the island with a secure form of backup power but now are effectively the primary source of power with the local diesel generators providing back-up.

-Guernsey Telecoms, which provided telecommunications, was sold by the States to Cable & Wireless plc, rebranded as Sure and was sold to Batelco in April 2013.
+Guernsey Telecoms, which provided telecommunications, was sold by the States to Cable & Wireless plc, rebranded as Sure and was sold to Batel co in April 2013.
 Newtel was the first alternative telecommunications company on the island and was acquired by Wave Telecom in 2010 and subsequently rebranded as Jersey Telecom.
 Airtel-Vodafone also provide a mobile network.

 Both the Guernsey Post postal boxes (since 1969) and the telephone boxes (since 2002) are painted blue, but otherwise are identical to their British counterparts, the red pillar box and red telephone box.
 In 2009 the telephone boxes at the bus station were painted yellow just like they used to be when Guernsey Telecoms was state-owned.
 The oldest pillar box still in use in the British Isles can be found in Union Street, St Peter Port, and dates back to 1853.